ivanarthurshao/shaveddog/content/people/people.md

 ---
-# An instance of the People widget.
+# An instance of the gallery widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: people
+widget: gallery

 # This file represents a page section.
 headless: true